Women in Healthcare Leadership

 How Summit Talent Group Can Help You Build a Strong and Diverse Leadership Team

 At Summit Talent Group, we are fully committed to diversity hiring in all aspects.
-In fact, two of our key recruiters, Joann and Mary Louise, are both female leaders who are heads of their households.
 Our boutique executive search firm specializes only in healthcare.
 Because our team comes from the industry, we understand the nuances that affect how hospitals and healthcare organizations run.
 We’d love to speak to you about your particular needs and tell you more about how we can help.
 Contact us here.